pawe9N/TwitterGUI-App/README.md

 # TwitterGUI-App
 TwitterGUI App was created for purpose of learning python, twitter API (python-twitter library) and PyQt5.

+## Description of application
+This app shows twitter profile in window without assistance of browser.
+You can watch your tweets and tweets of people you follow, add new tweets or send messages to other users.

 ## Getting Started

 If you want to use this program, you have to download all files of this repository.